isabella232/magic-products-distribution-service/README.md

 ### Purpose

-... acts as a data access system only, Data Catalogue used as a frontend with HTTP/URLs used as an interface. ...
+This service is intended to allow MAGIC to securely distribute products with relevant end-users.

+Specifically, this service acts as a data access system, to allow links within items in the Data Catalogue (a data discovery system) that describe products, to be downloaded (if they have access).

 ### Status

-This project is an early alpha.
+This project is an early alpha working towards a Minimal Viable Product (MVP).
 This means:

 * all, or parts, of this service may not be working
 * all, or parts, of this service may stop working at any time
 * all, or parts, of this service may not work correctly, or as expectedly (including destructively)
 * all, or parts, of this service may change at any time (in terms of implementation or functionally)
+* use-cases supported by this service are limited and restrictive
 * documentation may be missing or incorrect
-* no support is provided
+* no support is provided and no real and/or sensitive information should be used

+### Limitations

+This service has a number of limitations, including:

+- products cannot use conditional access, such as agreeing to a licence before use
+- products cannot be unrestricted, an alternative data access system needs to be used
+- products cannot use multiple, independent, sets of access conditions for different sets of people - such as externals
+- where access is restricted to a set of users, they cannot be identified using email addresses, which are easier
+- where access is restricted to users or groups, these users and groups must be within the NERC Active Directory
+- files to be deposited in this service must be located on the same computer used to run the tool for this service
+- there is only a single, production, environment available, there is no training environment for example

+See the project [issue tracker](#issue-tracking) for planned features and changes to this service.

 ### Scope

 #### Products

 This service SHOULD be used for distributing products created or managed by MAGIC.
-This service MUST NOT be used for distributing any datasets.
+This service MUST NOT be used for distributing any datasets (regardless of whether they are restricted or not).

-Products are considered to be:
+For the purposes of this service, examples of things that would be considered a *product* includes:

+* maps (typically with PDF and image outputs)
+* annotated images

+For the purposes of this service, examples of things that would be considered a *dataset* includes:

-* ...
+* DEMs

-Datasets are considered to be:
+* point clouds, 3D meshes and related resources

-* ...
+* satellite imagery
+* aerial photography and RPAS imagery

-**Note:** These lists are not exhaustive.
-It is accepted these definitions are imperfect and subjective.
-Specific use cases can be discussed as needed (using the *#data* channel in Slack initially).
+**Note:** These examples are not exhaustive, and it is accepted these definitions are imperfect and subjective.
+Specific use-cases can be discussed as needed (using the *#data* channel in Slack initially).

-Products and datasets are treated differently for practical and organisational reasons (datasets are considerably bigger in storage/quantity volume than products, and BAS datasets are managed by the Polar Data Centre).
-As such, unrestricted datasets MUST be deposited with the PDC.
-Use cases for distributing restricted datasets SHOULD be discussed internally (using the *#data* channel in Slack initially) to find a suitable solution.
+Products and datasets are treated differently for practical and organisational reasons (e.g. storage size and the number of items, and that in BAS, datasets are managed by the Polar Data Centre).

 #### Access only

-... this service is read-only.
-It is not designed to allow end-users to deposit products themselves. ...
+This service is a data access system, to allow authorised end-users to access, and download copies of, artefacts (files) deposited by a set of depositors (MAGIC staff).
+This service does not support end-users depositing products themselves.

 #### File sizes